 Ultra Violet (UV) light plays a significant role in all aspects of plant growth.
 Plants, in their natural environments, are exposed to natural sunlight which includes UVA and UVB light.
 Many of the lights used for indoor plant growth produce very small amounts of UV and some produce none at all.

-Keep in mind traditional lighting measurements such as Lumens, PAR and Kelvin temperature do not measure UV.
-Only a UV meter or a spectral distribution chart can provide information on a light source’s UV output.
+Keep in mind lighting measurements such as lumens, PPF and kelvin temperature do not measure UV (PBF includes UV).
+Only a UV meter or a spectral distribution chart can provide information on UV output.